-Recently I was lucky enough to successfully deliver my first tech talk!
-Here are some things I learnt
+Recently, I was lucky enough to successfully deliver my first tech talk!
+Here are some of the things that I learned.

 Recently, I’ve been pushing myself to do a lot more things that challenge me.
 As a generally introverted person, I avoid small talk, spend a lot of my time indoors, and I find the thought of public speaking terrifying.
 If you were to ask me a few months a go if it’s something I’d want to do, I would have sharply said no!
 So a clear challenge for me would be to get over my fear of speaking, and what better way to do it than to publicly speak to an audience containing strangers about a topic I am not an expert in, to tech experts.
 Clearly, I don’t mess around.

 I was given the opportunity to give my tech talk by the amazing people at futureCoders.
 Their mission is to provide high-quality work experience for young coders, helping them become strong developers by working two days a week on real, exciting projects, which you can read more about in their Mission Statement.
 Every month, they host a coding challenge evening that’s usually kicked off with a tech talk, followed by pizza and programming.
 What more could you want?
 I am fortunate enough to be a volunteer project lead with them, using my experience as a developer to guide the students through different projects.
 I’m incredibly grateful for the opportunity, as not only is it allowing me to grow as a developer and mentor, but it’s incredibly rewarding seeing the students and company grow, too.
 When Karen, Director of Development at futureCoders emailed me asking if I’d like to do the tech talk for August's coding challenge, it was such a great opportunity and I was so grateful to be asked, I had to say yes.